A Beginner's Guide To Artist Alley: What To Bring

 The first question many people think of after they sign up for a con is "How will I display prints at my artist alley table?".
 There a many ways to display and set up art prints in artist alley, but the most common way is to use photo backdrops.
 They're light, portable and easy to set up and break down!
 They also have the ability to expand up to 10 feet tall, which is perfect for customers to see your display from across the convention hall.

 You do have to get creative when it comes to setting up your prints to hang from the display.
 It took some time and experimentation for us to come up with a clean set up.
-What we do is we laminate our display prints, hole punch the 4 corners, and connect the prints using binder rings.
+One option is to laminate your display prints, hole punch the 4 corners, and connect the prints using binder rings.
 This sounds a bit confusing, but I'll try to post a more detailed guide on how to set up your artist alley table in the future!